KyeongsupChoi/MIA/Research_Papers/AnalysisReport.md

 - In conclusion, AI-based CXR results for consolidation have potential prognostic value for predicting treatment outcomes in COVID-19 patients.

+- Overfitting has been a major obstacle to the actual clinical application of AI algorithms.

+- Pleural effusion score did not show significant results.

 ## Thoughts

+- Diverse data sources could potentially address overfitting.

+- Patients lacking followup exams was a weakpoint in the data.

+- AI was a component in this study, but the fact that there were patterns between patient factors, means an AI for prognosis could potentially be developed.

 # Delta_COVID-19PneumoniaCXRDLComputerAidedSystem.pdf